 There’s a popular anecdote about a famous scientist who was asked about the reason he has a horseshoe hung above his doorway as a sign of luck and whether a man of his position truly believes it works.
 His answer was that they told him that it brings luck even when you don’t believe in it.
 That’s a good logic to apply when it comes to lucky charms amulets.
-Whatever your take on them might be, they are sure to bring you some positive vibes.
+Whatever your take on them, they will surely bring you some positive vibes.
 That’s why we’re about to present you with our list of top 5 lucky charms to boost your luck.

 Since we already mentioned it, why not start with the horseshoe.
 The horseshoe is one of the oldest lucky charms symbols, with many legends around how it became so.
 The first one attributes luck to it because it is made of iron whose touch was unbearable for mischievous fairies.
 The more popular version states that St. Dunstan got an order from the devil to blacksmith a shoe for his horse.
 He did it to the devil himself instead who swore to avoid any house with that symbol if he can release him from his pain.

 The next one is probably the most famous of all the lucky charms symbols out there.
 The four-leaf clover is an ancient symbol that people associate with the rebirth of spring.
 Some estimates proclaim that four-leaf clover comes on approximately every 10,000 three-leaf ones so it’s pretty obvious why people would connect it with good luck.
-There are quite a bit of theories surrounding this symbol, but the most famous ones are about Ireland and St. Patrick which was properly marked at our instant withdrawal casino.
+There is quite a bit of theory surrounding this symbol, but the most famous ones are about Ireland and St. Patrick which had a proper celebration at our instant withdrawal casino.
 So, if you feel particularly lucky today, go pluck one out of the field and try it out on our St. Paddy slot.

 Lucky Fortune Cat

 And lastly, we come to one of the most recognizable lucky charms symbols you can get your hands on.
 The Laughing Buddha or as Westerners call it the “Fat Buddha”.
 The Laughing Buddha presents a chubby individual who sits on top of a bed of coins.
-One of the theories as to why he has a pot belly is because of all the negative energy he consumes from the house of his owners.
+One of the theories is that he has a pot belly because of all the negative energy he consumes from his owners’ house.
 The bigger his belly the bigger the wealth and prosperity he bestows.
-And there is also a belief that if you rub it, the good fortune will follow you.
+And there is also a belief that if you rub it, good fortune will follow you.
 Do that, and we’re sure our Fortunate Buddha slot will bestow it to you too!
-Wishing you best of luck with or without lucky charms!
+Wishing you the best of luck with or without lucky charms!